Eggceptional14/DepressionDetectionDCNN/README.md

 My sincere gratitude goes toward my advisor Dr. Edmond S. L. Ho for guiding this project.
 I also wanted to express my thanks towards USC Institute for Creative Technology for providing the dataset used by this project.

+## 📝 Note
+- there might be an error when installing requirements on window, if so please remove torch from requirements file and download the version you wish to use.
+- I cannot provide you with the data, if you want to access the data please visit this website: [DAIC-WOZ](https://dcapswoz.ict.usc.edu)

 <!-- Inspiration, code snippets, etc.